cfss-sp20/hw01/README.md

  * How do people understand figurative language such as metaphors, idioms, irony and sarcasm?

 # My best friend
-This is Peaches, my best friend during quarantine.
+This is Peaches, my best friend during the quarantine.
 She makes me happy everyday :)
 ![peaches](https://github.com/sarahcy1/hw01/blob/master/IMG_4007.jpg)